choria-io/asyncjobs/reference/security/index.md

 panicIfErr(err)
 ```

-On the command line the `ajc tasks` command has `--sign` and `--verify` flags which can either be hex encoded keys
+On the command line, `ajc tasks` supports `--sign` and `--verify` flags.
+Each accepts either a hex-encoded key or a path to a file containing a hex-encoded key.
-or paths to files holding them in hex encoded format.

-Docker containers built using `ajc package docker` can set a key in the environment variable `AJ_VERIFICATION_KEY` and
-can opt into optional signatures at build time by setting `task_signatures_optional: true` in the `asyncjobs.yaml`.
+Docker containers built with `ajc package docker` can set a key via the `AJ_VERIFICATION_KEY` environment variable.
+Optional signatures can be enabled at build time by setting `task_signatures_optional: true` in `asyncjobs.yaml`.